 The following sample SPARQL queries can be submitted to the live knowledge base and their results viewed.

 All query examples are fully editable, should you wish to experiment.
 All sample data is structured according to the OIL-E ontologies.
-At this point, only SELECT queries are supported.

 Please be aware that all results regarding specific research infrastructures are provisional, and should not be taken as being approved in any way by the infrastructures themselves at this point in development.